 bachelor of science in sport management

-The Bachelor of Science in Sport Management degree program will you with a solid foundation in sport-related business fundamentals including economics, general management, marketing, and human resource management.
+The Bachelor of Science in Sport Management degree program will provide you with a solid foundation in sport-related business fundamentals including economics, general management, marketing, and human resource management.

 Sport management career opportunities are available in: